anhkhoado932/scavengerhunt/README.md

 # Email Login with Supabase

-A simple Next.js application featuring an email-based login/signup form with Supabase integration.
+A siimple Next.js application featuring an email-based login/signup form with Supabase integration.

 ## Technologies Used